quantumatic/stellar/reference/README.md

 ### Super interfaces

 Super interfaces are interfaces that are required to be implemented for a type to implement a specific interface.
-Furthermore, anywhere a generic or trait object is bounded by a trait, it has access to the associated items of its super interfaces.
+Furthermore, anywhere a generic or interface object is bounded by a interface, it has access to the associated items of its super interfaces.

 Super interfaces are declared by bounds on the `Self` type of an interface and transitively the super interfaces of the interfaces declared in those bounds.
 It is an error for an interface to to be its own super interface.